rliebz/tusk/README.md

 #### Installation Script

-To install automatically, or for use in CI, run the following script:
+To install automatically, or for use in CI, run the following command:

 ```bash
 curl -sL https://raw.githubusercontent.com/rliebz/tusk/master/install.sh | bash -s -- -b /usr/local/bin latest
 ```

-To pin to a specific version, which is recommended for any automated scripts, replace `latest` with the tag for that version.
+To pin to a specific version, which is recommended for automated scripts, replace `latest` with the tag for that version.

 To install to another directory, change the path passed to `-b`.